 Three Essentials for Successful Outcomes Measurement

-Every health system’s goal is to improve patient outcomes.
+Among every health system’s goals is to improve patient outcomes.
 But outcomes improvement can’t happen without effective outcomes measurement.
 As health systems work diligently to achieve the Triple Aim, they need to prioritize three outcomes measurement essentials: transparency, integrated care, and interoperability.

 Used in tandem, these essentials improve and sustain outcomes measurement efforts by creating a data-driven culture that embraces data transparency, an integrated care environment that treats the whole patient and improves critical care transitions, and interoperable systems that enable the seamless exchange of outcomes measurement data between clinicians, departments, and hospitals.